Ondangwa Urban

 Ondangwa Urban is an electoral constituency in the Oshana Region of Namibia.
-It was created in August 2013, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election.
 It had 23,233 inhabitants in 2016 and 17,967 registered voters in 2020.
 The constituency office is situated in Ondangwa.

+Ondangwa Urban was created by splitting the former constituency of Ondangwa into a rural and an urban part in August 2013, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election.

 Politics

 Ondangwa is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
 The following people, all SWAPO, have served as councillors of Ondangwa Urban (until 2013: Ondangwa) constituency: